Undergraduate Course: Greek Art and Archaeology (CACA08012)

 |Additional Information (Assessment)

-The slide test will last 1 hour and require students to comment on 6 images.
-The written assignment will be 1500 words long.
+The slide test will last for 50 minutes and will require students to comment on images.
+The written assignment will be 2500 words long.

 ||- A formative session on the slide test and practice slide test will be held in advance of the test.

 - Detailed feedback will be provided on the slide test itself.